High-quality promotional videos help raise the visibility of your brand, introduce new products or services and increase sales.

 Some best practices include sharing promotional videos on your social sites.
 A video on Facebook gets 135% more engagement than a photo.
 Experts also recommend including a transcript.
 Remember that Google ranks on keywords—the search engine needs content to be able to rank a page.

-Are you ready to create a customized promotional video that showcases your team, brand, new product or service?
+Are you ready to create a cinematic promotional video that showcases your team, brand, new product or service?

 Contact Alan Cash Video today.